 Don’t use horseradish for small children [under 4, as advised in the literature] and be careful with it if you suffer from an ulcer or chronic kidney disease.[can be irritating]

-Avoid it also if pregnant or breastfeeding or use then only very little bits.
+Avoid it also if pregnant or breastfeeding or use then only tiny bits.

-In the 17th century, one find the following statement in a book: ……. “the root, sliced thin and mixed with vinegar is eaten as a sauce with meat, as among the Germans.”
+In the 17th century, one found the following statement in a book: ……. “the root, sliced thin and mixed with vinegar is eaten as a sauce with meat, as among the Germans.”

 For the various “prescriptions” [way of preparing and using it]: see below

-As it contains a compound called sulforaphane,it is highly protective food against cancer [ like other foods rich in sulforaphane such as sprouts, broccoli,watercress] especially when eaten together with fish or poultry or other compounds rich in selenium [ like eggs nuts, mushrooms,sunflower seeds etc]
+As it contains a compound called sulforaphane,it is a highly protective food against cancer [ like other foods rich in sulporaphane such as sprouts, broccoli, watercress], especially when eaten together with fish or poultry or other compounds rich in selenium [ like eggs nuts, mushrooms,sunflower seeds etc]

-Maybe with a real under function of the thyroid one should not frequently use it.
+Maybe one should not frequently use it with a real under function [hypothyroid ea] of the thyroid.

 Horseradish is a very reliable remedy for sinus infections.

-It promotes the expulsion of mucus from the upper respiratory passages.
+It promotes the removal of mucus from the upper respiratory passages. .